Which of these common situations fits you?

 Nearly 29 million others witness this abuse.
 To put this into tangible terms, the nearly 66 million workers who face or witness bullying equal the combined population of fifteen U.S. states.

-If you make it easy for me as a trainer/training manager to intersperse foundational Morf Media Playbook training segments with company-specific materials I personal prepare — and provide me an easy authoring tool I can use to gamify what I’m teaching, I’ll consider the Morf Media Playbook my training partner.
+If you make it easy for me as a trainer/training manager to intersperse foundational Phonize Playbook training segments with company-specific materials I personal prepare — and provide me an easy authoring tool I can use to gamify what I’m teaching, I’ll consider the Phonize Playbook my training partner.